depression and anxiety

 Firstly, no matter what, take a lunch break every single day.
 This is paramount.
 During your lunch break take a walk outside.
 No matter the weather conditions or environment, the fresh air, natural light and physical movement will provide you clarity, focus and fresh perspective.
 During this time, be as present to the moment as possible.
 Leave your device in your pocket as it will only serve as a distraction.
 When you are able to stay focused in the present moment, rather fixating on the past (e.g. what went wrong already this morning) or focusing on the future (e.g. what will be requested of you at your next meeting) you allow yourself to feel peace and calm.
 If your day simply won’t allow for a lunch break, fit in a break somewhere, whether it is mid-morning between conference calls or 30 minutes before you head into your commute home.
 You deserve it and your productivity will increase; not decrease!

 Secondly, set yourself regular working hours and stick to them.
 In this 24 -hour world, we can easily be persuaded to work around the clock from the car, our bed and even vacation.
 Being realistic and discerning, prioritize your deadlines and commitments.
 With this in mind, only respond to urgent matters outside of your working hours.
 This is called setting healthy boundaries and creating a work-life balance for yourself.
 Set expectations with your peers and clients so that they understand your commitment to a healthy work-life balance.
 Many professionals have forgotten that not every email, text or call is urgent.
 Again, use your discernment, intuition and expertise to determine if you must work outside of your normal business hours and respond accordingly.
+Keep to your rountine, it’s good for your mental health!

 Thirdly, create a practical, achievable and sustainable routine for self-care.
 This will depend greatly on your areas of interests, passions, and abilities.
 Self-care is a huge factor in defending against career burnout.
 Some ideas may include: journaling, jogging, attending a pilates class, reading scripture, joining a prayer gathering, free-writing, creative dancing, cooking, investing in musical lessons, walking your dog or volunteering a homeless shelter.
 Create a list of accessible activities that you can engage in if you have 10 mins, an hour, or a full-day to dedicate to yourself.
 Creating this list ahead of time will prevent you from the paralysis you may feel if you find yourself with a precious, but unexpected, unscheduled window of time.
 Self-care, like all worthy pursuits, takes time and dedication.
 If you don’t commit to caring for yourself, you will likely stop prematurely and regress into old, familiar habits.

 Fourth, learn to meditate.
 Meditation is the simplest and most accessible ways for anyone to create a sense of calm within themselves.
 Anyone who can breathe, can meditate!
 Meditation requires practice and discipline but it’s not about achievement.
 It’s about being present, calm and open to your experience in the world.
 Meditation can be practiced anywhere at any time, so there are no excuses.
-Harvard Medical studies confirm that adults can increase gray matter in 4 regions of the brain (including the frontal cortex) and reduce size of the amygdala (aka ‘fight or flight’ command center) after just 8 weeks of 27 mins per day of meditation practice.
+Harvard medical studies confirm that adults can increase gray matter in 4 regions of the brain (including the frontal cortex) and reduce size of the amygdala (aka ‘fight or flight’ command center) after just 8 weeks of 27 mins per day of meditation practice.
 If that doesn’t excite you, you can stop reading now!

 Below I have provided a simple meditation that can practiced anywhere.
 To do this brief meditation, you only need to stop where ever you are and use your 5 senses to ground yourself in the moment.
 By grounding in the present moment, you allow yourself to be open to the experience of life that is unfolding in your very presence.
 The point is to stay focused on each of your senses as you move through this exercise.
 This meditation can be done in a just a few moments or stretched out when time allows.
 The important thing to remember is that you are sending calming signals to your brain’s amygdala as you meditate and therefore you are eliminating anxiety.
 Repeated practice of such a meditation will allow your mind easier access to its calmer side.